HunterEmbedded/current-measurement-cape-inaxxx/README.md

 # inaxx-bbb-evaluation
-Support for INA evaluation cape to TI Processor SDK 7.03 on BeagleBone running Kernel 5.4.106
+Support for INA evaluation cape to TI Processor [SDK 7.03](software-dl.ti.com/processor-sdk-linux/esd/AM335X/latest/exports/ti-processor-sdk-linux-am335x-evm-07.03.00.005-Linux-x86-Install.bin) on BeagleBone Black running Kernel 5.4.106

 This package will build an SD card img for a BBB based on the AM335x TI SDK v7.03 with support for the Hunter Embedded Current Measurement INAXXX Evaluation Board (v4.1.3).
-This board is available on [Amazon](https://www.amazon.co.uk/INAxxx-Current-Measurement-Evaluation-Cape/dp/B09TYTXM68) .
+This board is available on [Amazon](https://www.amazon.co.uk/INAxxx-Current-Measurement-Evaluation-Cape/dp/B09TYTXM68).

 This board provides the following options for measuring current: